bheimbu/annoSnake/docs/source/index.rst

 |

-A Snakemake workflow for structural and functional annotation of metagenomes and MAGs.
+annoSnake, a Snakemake workflow that streamlines structural and functional annotation of metagenomes and MAGs, starting from raw sequencing reads to fully annotated metagenomes and MAGs.
+The user can choose between different types of input read formats (paired-end or interleaved), annotation databases (eg. Pfam, KEGG, CAZy), and output visualisations.

+|
+.. admonition:: If in doubt, reach out!

+   If you have any questions or issues to report, please go to `GitHub <https://github.com/bheimbu/annoSnake>`_ and open a :guilabel:`New issue`.
 |

 .. toctree::